afonsotrepa/finance/weth/README.md

 # Equity report on Wetouch Technology (WETH)
-Wetouch Technology is NASDASQ listed company[^1] trading at 20% of book value (vast majority of which is cash right now) and a PE of 4x.
+Wetouch Technology is NASDASQ listed (ticker WETH) company[^1] trading at 20% of cash, PE of 4 and $-85M enterprise value.

 Is this deep fucking value or a value trap?